G7975/G7975/README.md

 He/Him

 ### ⚡ Fun fact
-I believe that the best hackers are the ones who understand the system's flaws from the inside out.
-It's not just about breaking in—it's about understanding the architecture of the digital world.
+I’ve always believed that the best things in life should be free.
+Whether it’s knowledge, tools, or codes—let’s make the digital world a little less restrictive.